mpnordland/pine_pass/README.md

 * Can search through passwords in repository and copy the password to the clipboard
 * Can display/edit passwords
-* Can insert new passwords (can't generate passwords yet!)
+* Can generate and insert new passwords
 * Has a preference screen that can handle simple repository and gpg key id management
 * Shows you the first SSH key it found or offers to generate one (only generates RSA keys right now, uses ssh-keygen)